About Milan, Italy - Home | Contact | Sitemap

 Carlo Porta (1775 – 1821)

-In his satiric poems, written in the dialect of Milan, he provided a lively picture of the society of his time.
+In his satyrical poems, written in the dialect of Milan, he portrayed a lively picture of the society of his time.
 There is a memorial at the Piazza Santo Stefano, the location of his most famous work "Ninetta del Verzee".

 Alessandro Manzoni the greatest writer of Milan and the author of I Promessi Sposi